 - collaborate with leading scientists and engineers at federal research laboratories and affiliated institutions

-Research Associates receive annual stipends ranging starting at $15,000/year for Master's level applicants to $75,000 for recent doctoral graduates, and proportionally higher for Senior Associates.
+Research Associates receive annual stipends ranging from $30,000/year starting for Master's level applicants to up to $80,000 for recent doctoral graduates, and proportionally higher for Senior Associates.
 In addition, the NRC provides health insurance, relocation benefits and an allowance for professional travel.

 The host laboratory provides research facilities, equipment and funding for supplies to support the Associate’s research